llvm/llvm-lnt/docs/quickstart.rst

    The ``SANDBOX`` value is a path to where the test suite build products and results will be stored (inside a timestamped directory, by default).

+   We recommend adding ``--build-tool-options "-k"`` (if you are using ``make``) or ``--build-tool-options "-k 0"`` (if you are using ``ninja``).
+This ensures that the build tool carries on building even if there is a compilation failure in one of the tests.
+Without these options, every test after the compilation failure will not be compiled and will be reported as a missing executable.

 #.
 On most systems, the execution time results will be a bit noisy.
 There are
    a range of things you can do to reduce noisiness (with LNT runtest test-suite command line options when available between brackets):